najibninaba/orange3-offline-install/README.md

 # Orange3 Offline Installation scripts

-The motivation for these scripts was to address a common customer request for an offline installation of Orange3 Data Mining software along with the Orange3 Text Addon and the Orange3 Time Series Addon due to their air-gapped (no Internet access) environments.
+The motivation for these scripts was to address a common customer request for an offline installation of [Orange3](https://orange.biolab.si/), the Open Source machine learning and visualization tool along with their Orange3 Text Addon and the Orange3 Time Series Addon.

 In order to do this, we still require a staging environment that is connected to the internet to download all the necessary packages and dependencies (via the prepare.bat script) and copy these supporting artifacts over to the target air-gapped environment(s) and running the deploy.bat script.

 # Instructions

 This is a two-phased deployment.
 For the first phase, we require a machine that has Internet access.
-Currently these scripts are only tested on a Windows 10 x64 machine.
+For the second phase, the target environment does not need Internet access at all.
+Currently these scripts are only tested on Windows 10 x64 environments.

 ## Pre-requisites:

-We require Anaconda3 be installed on both the staging environment and the target environment.
+We require [Anaconda3](https://www.anaconda.com/distribution/)) to be installed on both the staging environment and the target environment.

 # Instructions